pbplop29/sonafront/README.md

 In the root folder, do:

-npm install express axios cors body-parser nodemon nodemailer
+npm install express cors body-parser nodemon nodemailer

 And inside "Client" folder, do: